tosterius/tosterius/_notes/ml_pca.md

 ### I. SVD

+Singular value decomposition (SVD) is a method of representing a matrix as a series of linear approximations that expose the underlying meaning-structure of the matrix.

 Let $$A_{[m \times n]}$$ be a data matrix with $$m$$ rows (documents or examples) and $$n$$ columns (terms or features).
 SVD represents an input matrix as a product of three matrices (it is always possible to do for real matrix):
 \\[